AY2526S1-CS2113-W12-4/tp/docs/DeveloperGuide.md

     - Calls `deleteExpense(index)` to remove the old expense and stores it temporarily
     - Calls `addExpense(newExpense)` to add the new expense (which maintains reverse chronological ordering)
     - If adding the new expense fails for any reason, the old expense is restored to maintain data integrity
-    - Returns a boolean indicating if the modification caused the category budget to be exceeded
+    - **Budget checking**: The `addExpense` operation automatically performs budget checking for the expense category, and returns a `BudgetStatus` indicating if the budget was exceeded
 6. `Ui.printExpenseModified()` confirms the successful modification.
 7. If the budget was exceeded, additional warnings are displayed via `printBudgetExceededWarning()`.